spreis/spreis/README.md

 ### Hi there 👋
+Place for a Wiki where I note down some howtos I don't want to forget.

 <!--
 **spreis/spreis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.